 Meanwhile across the Atlantic, Aero Research Ltd. (Duxford, England) -- founded in 1934 by Dr. Norman de Bruyne, a physicist/engineer and faculty member at Cambridge University -- pioneers new applications in aircraft adhesives and impregnated fabrics.
 Among the company's many advances are its Aerolite, Araldite and Redux adhesives, its Aeroweb honeycomb core, its Fibredux glass fiber epoxy prepregs and its Fibrelam panels.
 Aero Research Ltd. is acquired by Ciba in 1947.

-Chemist Ken Holland and economist Paul Ammen join Hughes and Steele to take over resin R&D and financial administration, respectively.
+In September 1948, California Reinforced Plastics incorporates, marking the official beginning of the company that would later become known as Hexcel Corporation.
+Chemist Ken Holland and economist Paul Ammen joined Bud Hughes and Roger Steele to take over resin R&D and financial administration, respectively.
 After Steele impresses attendees at a government plastics conference with his homemade fiberglass honeycomb, California Reinforced Plastics is awarded its first contract by the Air Material Command at Wright-Paterson Air Force Base for research and development materials, methods and equipment for making honeycomb for radomes on military aircraft.
-In September, the company incorporates, marking the official beginning of what is later known as Hexcel Corporation.

 California Reinforced Plastics takes a big gamble and submits an intentionally low bid to furnish fuel cell support panels for the wings of the B-36 bomber.
 The gamble pays off.

 Roger Steele is invited to speak at an important Air Force conference on adhesives and sandwich construction.
 "I took some really deep breaths and told those government, Air Force and industry people that they could look forward to a whole new era in aviation if they only would open their minds to the usefulness of this honeycomb work," Steele later recalled.